Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

         ctx.fillStyle = gradient

         //font property specifies the current text style
-        //monospace fonts have characters that occupy the same amount of horizontal space ctx.font = effect.fontSize + 'px monospace'
+        //monospace fonts have characters
+        //that occupy the same amount of horizontal space ctx.font = effect.fontSize + 'px monospace'

         //draw symbol to the canvas